OPPO A74 5G launched in India at Rs 17,990

-New Delhi, April 20 (IANS) Chinese smartphone maker OPPO on Tuesday launched a new smartphone, A74 5G, for India market at Rs 17,990.
+New Delhi: Chinese smartphone maker OPPO on Tuesday launched a new smartphone, A74 5G, for India market at Rs 17,990.

 The smartphone features a 6.5-inch Full HD punch-hole LCD screen.
 It is powered by Qualcomm Snapdragon480 5G platform and paired with 6GB RAM and 128GB internal storage.